pyocd/pyOCD/docs/semihosting.md

 - Set the `enable_semihosting` session option to true.
 - From gdb, issue a `monitor arm semihosting enable` command.
 This command is supported for compatibility with OpenOCD.

-Assuming the default routing options and telnet port number are acceptable, no further configuration is required.
+Assuming the default routing options and STDIO port number are acceptable, no further configuration is required.
 When

 <div class="alert alert-info">
 Currently semihosting only works when pyOCD's gdbserver is running and the target is resumed, with the gdbserver